The Rolling Stones: 1971–1973: Continued success

 Following the release of Sticky Fingers, the Rolling Stones left England after receiving advice from their financial manager Prince Rupert Loewenstein.
 He recommended they go into tax exile before the start of the next financial year.
 The band had learned that they had not paid taxes for seven years, despite being assured that their taxes were taken care of; and the UK government was owed a relative fortune.
 The Stones moved to the South of France, where Richards rented the Villa Nellcôte and sublet rooms to band members and their entourage.

 Using the Rolling Stones Mobile Studio, they held recording sessions in the basement.
 They completed the new tracks, along with material dating as far back as 1969, at Sunset Studios in Los Angeles.
-The resulting double album, Exile on Main St., was released in May 1972, and reached number one in both the UK and the US.
+The resulting double album, Exile on Main St., was released in May 1972, and reached No. 1 in both the UK and the US.
 Given an A+ grade by critic Robert Christgau and disparaged by Lester Bangs—who reversed his opinion within months—Exile is now accepted as one of the Stones' best albums.
 The films Cocksucker Blues (never officially released) and Ladies and Gentlemen: The Rolling Stones (released in 1974) document the subsequent highly publicised 1972 North American Tour.

-The band's double compilation album, Hot Rocks 1964–1971, was released in 1971; it reached number 3 in the UK and number 4 in the US.
+The band's double compilation album, Hot Rocks 1964–1971, was released in 1971; it reached No. 3 in the UK and No. 4 in the US.
 It is certified Diamond in the US, having sold over 6 million copies, being certified 12× Platinum for being a double album, and spent over 347 weeks on the Billboard album chart.
 A follow-up double compilation album More Hot Rocks (Big Hits & Fazed Cookies) was released in 1972.
-In 1974, Bill Wyman was the first band member to release solo material, his album Monkey Grip.